Multiple Groups, Matrix Specification¶

-An important aspect of structural equation modeling is the use of multiple groups to compare means and covariances structures between any two (or more) data groups, for example males and females, different ethnic groups, ages etc. Other examples include groups which have different expected covariances matrices as a function of parameters in the model, and need to be evaluated together to estimated together for the parameters to be identified.
+An important aspect of structural equation modeling is the use of multiple groups to compare means and covariances structures between any two (or more) data groups, for example males and females, different ethnic groups, ages etc. Other examples include groups which have different expected covariances matrices as a function of parameters in the model, and need to be evaluated together for the parameters to be identified.

 The example includes the heterogeneity model as well as its submodel, the homogeneity model and is available in the following file:

 A parallel version of this example, using paths specification of models rather than matrices, can be found here:

 We will start with a basic example here, building on modeling means and variances in a saturated model.
 Assume we have two groups and we want to test whether they have the same mean and covariance structure.